oracleif/laftrifles/docs/cror.md

 symmetrical pattern by taking 2000 steps on a random walk, then wait for the user to hit *enter* before clearing the screen and drawing a new pattern.

+An obvious refinement was to allow the script to advance to the next pattern automatically if the operator did not reply within a specified number of seconds.
+This is what the pause  ***-p*** option does; note that giving *-p* an argument of 0 is interpreted as "wait indefinitely", so pretty much the same as not providing the flag at all.

 ### Keeping and growing

+Interacting with the loop features outlined above, I noticed that setting the size too low could produce patterns too small to be interesting if the random walk "doubled back" on itself too much.
+On the other hand, setting it too large could "overshoot" an interesting image and effectively erase it by drawing over it.

 ### Jumping

 ## Changing what's output

+Beyond controlling the size and location of the generated pattern elements as described above, another way of increasing the visual interest in *cror*'s generated patterns was to change the characters being output to the screen and their attributes.

 ### Two-tone textures

+As noted, the primary output character used to draw the images onscreen is the
+***#*** character.
+More texture can be added to the pattern by randomly switching between this primary character and an alternate character while drawing.

+For maximum contrast the ***-t*** option tells *cror* to use the ***.*** (dot or period) character as the alternate.
+If you want to try something different, the ***-T*** option allows you to specify your own alternate character.

+### Flashing/blinking

 ### 8-Color mode

 ### 216-color mode

 ANSI and ANSI256

+### Flashing and color for non-ANSI terminals

+For terminals that support these attributes, *cror* can use **either** flashing or color in its output even in universal (***-u***) or HP (***-h***) mode, but the two options don't work together reliably.

+The *terminfo* database does not support a separate "not blink" attribute, so in non-ANSI modes flashing is turned off by issuing the sequence to turn off **all** attributes, which **may include color** depending on how a particular terminal responds to *tput sgr0*.
+Consequently, whenever the drawing character switches back from the alternate flashing character to the primary non-flashing character, the color attribute might be reset when the flashing is turned off.
+If running in universal mode on some oddball terminal or emulator, you can experiment with this to see how it behaves, but you could well see limited or reduced color if the ***-f*** flashing option is used compared with when it is not.

 ## Interactivity